-hailing Castro and demanding other reserving a large place for its program all references to the (Continued from Page 1) that the U.S. keep hands off private enterprise and restrict- Cuba have been painted on ing the scope of nationalized in- well as any allegiance to nawalls in the crowded "La Pal- dustry. mita" slums of the capital city.
-This compromise motion sub-The signs state in large letters: mitted by the national execu-"Viva Fidel Castro,", "Gringos tive was rightly regarded by get out of Cuba," and "Cuba the anti-Gaitskell coalition as will win.'
-PUERTO RICO - Senorita doning the socialist objectives of Nilda Nunez, who had been the Labor party and maintainchosen Queen of the newspaper ing a "mixed economy" dommunist parties, demonstrated La Prensa of New York, deinated by capitalist profiteers.
-July 18 in support of the Cuban clined the title and was elected revolution.
-The principal speak- Queen of the 26 of July Moveer, Senator Salvator Allende, ment.
-Her declination was motivated by "the attacks of the dockworkers, copper metal Revolutionary Cuban Governworkers, iron workers, saltpeter ment" and by criticisms leveled workers, teachers, white-collar at her for having "visited the workers and all wage earners Puerto Rican nationalist leader of the country to defend the Pedro Albizu Campos in the her from seeing him. future for all of Latin America."
-The formation of a brigade of BOLIVIA - The newly elect-Chilean guerrilla fighters was ed president of Bolivia told announced, ready to go "to newspapermen at Buenos Aires unions that registered their fight for Cuba and its Revolu-July 18 that the "Cuban Revolution whenever Fidel Castro asks tion is the revolution of eco- of leaving the constitution in nomic, social and political liber- EGYPT - Al Ahram of Cairo, leading organ of the United st:uggle."
-Arab Republic, warned United for help."
-States congressmen not to forget the lessons of Suez.
-"If what these congressmen desire is to expose their country to disaster on their country to plunge into a repetition of the experiment against Cuba.
-GUATEMALA - Many signs for lack of evidence.
+(Continued from Page 1) in front of the National Palace in Mexico City.
+It was the second such demonstration that "Cuba yes, Yankees no." CHILE - Over 7,000 supporters of the Frente de Accion munist parties, demonstrated La Prensa of New York, de-July 18 in support of the Cuban clined the title and was elected revolution.
+The principal speak- Queen of the 26 of July Moveer, Senator Salvator Allende, dockworkers, copper metal Revolutionary Cuban Governworkers, iron workers, saltpeter ment" and by criticisms leveled workers, teachers, white-collar at her for having "visited the workers and all wage earners Puerto Rican nationalist leader showing the way toward a new ternal Security agents prevented future for all of Latin America." her from seeing him.
+The formation of a brigade of Chilean guerrilla fighters was announced, ready to go "to fight for Cuba and its Revolution whenever Fidel Castro asks for help.'
+EGYPT - Al Ahram of Cairo, leading organ of the United Arab Republic, warned United these congressmen desire is to expose their country to disaster on their country to plunge into a repetition of the experiment protested the use of government vehicles to transport the scabbing Union No. 2 members to the mines.
+The police arrested the leaders of